 |Poor (300 - 639)||28.5% - 32.0%|

-For individuals with average to poor credit, APRs on personal loans can be between 18% and 36%.
-In many states, a 36% APR is the legally allowed cap on personal loans, though exceptions do apply.
-If you don’t have a credit score of less than 580 or no credit history, you may have difficulty qualifying for a personal loan.
+For individuals with average to poor credit, APRs on personal loans will generally be between 18% and 36%.
+If you have a credit score of less than 580 or no credit history, you may have trouble qualifying for a conventional personal loan altogether.
 However, this doesn’t mean you should turn to payday loans, which can carry APRs in excess of 100%.
 Those loans make it all too easy to fall into in a cycle of never-ending debt.
-Instead, consider going for a loan or financial aid to a local credit union or non-profit financial assistance organization for a loan instead.
+Instead, consider going for a loan or financial aid to a local credit union or nonprofit financial assistance organization.

 Average Personal Loan Interest Rates by Lender

-Interest rates on personal loans vary between 2.5% and 36% depending on the lender.
-Banks and credit unions will offer competitive rates, but some of the lowest rates you can find are from online lenders that focus on creditworthy borrowers.
-If you have a lower credit score, you will also have more luck with online lenders, as some online lenders will accept borrowers with scores as low as 580, and sometimes lower.
+Interest rates on unsecured personal loans typically range between 5% and 36%.
+Banks and credit unions will offer competitive rates, but some of the lowest you can find are from online lenders, especially those that cater to creditworthy borrowers.
+If you have a lower credit score, you will also have more luck with online lenders, as some will accept borrowers with scores as low as 580, and sometimes lower.
 In the table below, we take a look at the rates offered on an unsecured personal loan by a variety of online and traditional lenders.